 For use in dogs for humane, painless, and rapid euthanasia.

 WARNING For canine euthanasia only.
 Must not be used for therapeutic purposes.
 Do not use in animals intended for food.

 ENVIRONMENTAL HAZARD: This product is toxic to wildlife.
 Birds and mammals feeding on treated animals may be killed.
 Euthanized animals must be properly disposed of by deep burial, incineration, or other method in compliance with state and local laws, to prevent consumption of carcass material by scavenging wildlife.

-CAUTION: Caution should be exercised to avoid contact of the drug with open wounds or accidental self-inflicted injections.
+HUMAN WARNING Caution should be exercised to avoid contact of the drug with open wounds or accidental self-inflicted injections.
 Keep out of reach of children.
-If eye contact, flush with water and seek medical advice/attention.
+If eye contact, flush eyes with water and seek medical advice/attention.

 When restraint may cause the dog pain, injury, or anxiety, or danger to the person making the injection, prior use of tranquilizing or immobilizing drugs may be necessary.

 Dosage: Dogs, 1 mL for each 10 pounds of body weight.